 With shipping costs rising and the broadcast industry needing to deliver more for less, Sky Sports wanted to reduce the operational costs of producing a full season of F1™.
 To achieve this, they needed to cut the amount of kit transported for each race while at the same time ensuring the quality of the content produced remained high.

-Keen to address this growing challenge, Sky Sports commissioned Gearhouse Broadcast to design a lighter, more flexible and efficient solution to replace the ‘flyaway’ unit it had used during its first three years of covering F1™.
+Keen to address this growing challenge, Sky Sports commissioned Gravity Media ( as Gearhouse Broadcast) to design a lighter, more flexible and efficient solution to replace the ‘flyaway’ unit it had used during its first three years of covering F1™.

 The result of the collaboration was OBPod, a flyaway consisting of six interconnecting pods, all built on the standard air freight PMC rectangular pallet footprint to simplify logistics.
 Each pod housed a different part of the production workflow.
 Every element, including equipment and furniture, was scrutinised to make sure it could deliver the highest production values and withstand the rigours of international shipping while remaining as lightweight as possible.